mozilla/application-services/docs/howtos/locally-published-components-in-firefox-hnt.md

 mv third_party/application-services/components-tmp third_party/application-services/components
 ```

-# Automated testing
+## Automated testing

 You can also automate this process by running the Desktop smoke test found at `automation/build_against_hnt.py`.
-You can see more detailed instructions about this [here](./smoke-testing-app-services.md).
+You can see more detailed instructions about this [at the smoke testing guide](./smoke-testing-app-services.md).